by Kate Wallace

 “I was crying,” Reham says, because she did not have the chance to say goodbye to her family, to even give her mother a hug before setting out into her new life.

 When Reham first landed in Toronto, she wept.
 The family spent five days there in a hotel before flying to Saint John, where they spent another five days in the local Howard Johnson hotel, along with dozens more Syrians.

 “Oh, my god, I am in Canada,” Reham thought.
 “It is not a dream.”

-Even now, more than a year-and-a-half later, she still can’t quite believe this is her life now.
+Even now, 18 months later, she still can’t quite believe this is her life now.

 ew Brunswick’s oldest and largest public-housing community, Crescent Valley is tucked into a little cleft on the city’s north side, surrounded by rocky hills and bounded by busy thoroughfares.
 It’s both central and separate, segregated from the city’s historic core to the south by a highway, and from the rest of the metro area by the wilderness of Rockwood Park.